-“Person-driven outcomes” (or outcomes that matter to the patient) are personalized, structured, measurable goals identified by a person with complex health status or caregiver and can be used for both care planning and quality measurement.
-NCQA identified two methods of measuring progress toward person-driven outcomes:
+“Person-centered outcomes” (or outcomes that matter to the person) are personalized, structured, measurable goals identified by a person with complex health status or caregiver and can be used for both care planning and quality measurement.
+NCQA identified two methods of measuring progress toward person-centered outcomes:

 - Goal attainment scaling: Identify a goal and create a qualitative scale of possible quantifiable outcomes for that goal.

-- Person-reported outcome measures: select and use to measure a symptom or domain associated with a goal.
+- Patient-reported outcome measures: select and use to measure a symptom or domain associated with a goal.

 Building on Best Practices in Goal Setting